tgingold/vhdl4gatemate/README.md

 * 03-vga-pixel: A moving pixel on the VGA screen.
 Improved use of common files.

+I use `.vhdl` as the extension of the VHDL source files.
+Some people prefer to use `.vhd`, but this clashes with the extension used for virtual hard disk for virtual machines.

 ## Reference Doc

 Not required for the demos, but useful.